Blocking ads removes funding from us!

 Performance – MediaTek Dimensity 9300 with 16GB RAM

-The Dimensity 9300 is manufactured using the energy-saving 4-nanometer process and does not use low-clock speeds Proprocessor cores.
+The Dimensity 9300 is manufactured using the energy-saving 4-nanometer process and does not use low-clock processor cores.
 A Cortex-X4 with 3,25 GHz is used as the prime core and, like the Qualcomm Snapdragon 8 Gen3, it also enables Bluetooth 5.4.

 Battery – excellent running and charging times

-After the charging speeds of the battery have been pushed forward in recent years, the jumps in battery capacity have been rather limited.
-Almost every flagship smartphone in the size class of the X4.500 had around 5.000 to 100 mAh Pro and was therefore nothing special.
-Now there has been a virtual upswing this year - especially in the BBK Group, because in addition to the OnePlus 12, the Vivo X100 also has it Pro has a 5.400 mAh battery that can be fully charged in 120 minutes with the included 100 watt power adapter with up to 32 watts.
+After the charging speeds in particular have been pushed forward in recent years, the leaps in battery capacity have been rather limited.
+Almost every flagship smartphone in the size class of the X4.500 Pro had around 5.000 to 100 mAh and was therefore nothing special.
+Now there has been an upswing this year - especially in the BBK Group, because in addition to the OnePlus 12, the Vivo X100 Pro also has a 5.400 mAh battery that can be fully charged in 120 minutes with the included 100-watt power supply with up to 32 watts.
 After about 12 minutes it is already half full.
-In this respect it is currently one of the best and clearly beats Samsung, Apple and Google.
+In this respect, it is currently one of the best and clearly beats Samsung, Apple and Google.

-And what about the running times?
-These are also really good, so even heavy users should be able to get through a day without charging.
-At the end of the day, with a screen-on time of four to six hours, I still had at least 40 Procent and a maximum of 59 Pro5.400 percent battery left, which is extremely powerful.
-Nevertheless, I might have expected a little more for XNUMX mAh, but that's complaining at a very high level.
-Battery life is great!
+And what about the battery life?
+It's also really good, so even heavy users should be able to get through a day without charging.
+At the end of the day, with a screen-on time of four to six hours, I still had at least 40 percent and a maximum of 59 percent battery left, which is extremely strong.
+Still, I would have expected a little more for 5.400 mAh, but that's complaining at a very high level.
+The battery life is great!

 Camera – absolutely impressive